mdciotti/QuickHAC-mockups/json.md

 ## Detail View

 The following is a JSON object for rendering the details of a single cycle for one class.
+Note that the weight values should be given as numeric percentages.

 ```json
 {